bufbuild-ru/docs/docs/cli/buf-plugins/tutorial-create-buf-plugin/index.md

 # Create a Buf plugin – Tutorial

 Buf's [lint](../../../lint/overview/) and [breaking change](../../../breaking/overview/) checks come with pre-defined rules and categories that cover the vast majority of customer needs.
 However, organizations sometimes need to enforce different or additional rules.
-For these cases, you can create [Buf plugins](../overview/) that work with the Buf checkers so you can integrate your own rules and categories into your workflows.This tutorial demonstrates how to define your own rules in a Buf plugin and how to install and use it locally.
+For these cases, you can create [Buf plugins](../overview/) that work with the Buf checkers so you can integrate your own rules and categories into your workflows.

+This tutorial demonstrates how to define your own rules in a Buf plugin and how to install and use it locally.

 ## Prerequisites